‘“in those days, I will pour out my Spirit.”’

-A natural disaster in the form of a plague of locusts prompted Joel’s prophesy, but it’s not simply his own thoughts on the matter.
-As with all prophesy, he was ‘moved by the Holy Spirit’(2 Peter 1:21) to see things, some of which he probably didn’t fully understand himself.
+A natural disaster in the form of a plague of locusts prompted Joel’s prophecy, but it isn’t simply his own thoughts on the matter.
+As with all prophecy, he was ‘moved by the Holy Spirit’(2 Peter 1:21) to see things, some of which he probably didn’t fully understand himself.

 At Pentecost, the original small group of Christians were together when ‘They were all filled with the Holy Spirit’(Acts 2:4).
 Then Peter stood up and declared, ‘“this is what has been spoken through the prophet Joel”’(Acts 2:16), and he goes on to quote Joel 2:28-32.

 It’s not that God’s Spirit wasn’t active in people before.
-We’ve already noted that Joel and the other Old Testament prophets were moved to speak by the Holy Spirit.
-God’s Holy Spirit was also on others in old covenant times, like Moses and David, mainly the key leaders.
-What changed at Pentecost was the breadth of people affected, as Moses had longed for, ‘“I wish that all Yahweh’s people were prophets, that Yahweh would put his Spirit on them”’(Numbers 11:29), and the prophets had predicted, ‘“I will pour out my Spirit on all… sons… daughters… old… young… also on the servants and on the handmaids”’(Joel 2:28-29), ‘Behold, the days come, says Yahweh, that I will make a new covenant… I will put my law in their inward parts, and in their heart will I write it… they shall all know me, from their least to their greatest’(Jeremiah 31:31-34).
+As already noted, Joel and the other Old Testament prophets were moved to speak by the Holy Spirit.
+God’s Holy Spirit was on others in old covenant times as well, like Moses and David, mainly the key leaders.
+What changed at Pentecost was the breadth of people affected, as Moses had longed for, ‘“I wish that all Yahweh’s people were prophets, that Yahweh would put His Spirit on them”’(Numbers 11:29), and the prophets had predicted, ‘“I will pour out my Spirit on all… sons… daughters… old… young… also on the servants and on the handmaids”’(Joel 2:28-29), ‘“Behold, the days come,” says Yahweh, “that I will make a new covenant… I will put my law in their inward parts, and I will write it in their heart… they will all know me, from their least to their greatest”’(Jeremiah 31:31-34).

-This doesn’t of course mean that Christians are yet perfect, but we’ve been woken up regarding the coming ‘“great and terrible day of Yahweh”’(Joel 2:31), and ultimate fulfilment of these scriptures beyond for those who ‘call on the name of Yahweh… whom Yahweh calls’(Joel 2:32) into a perfect ‘new heavens and a new earth’(2 Peter 3:13).
-So, there should be something otherworldly about Christians, as we flow along in this outpoured stream, with the glint of eternity in our eyes.
+This doesn’t of course mean that Christians are yet perfect, but we’ve been woken up regarding the coming ‘“great and terrible day of Yahweh”’(Joel 2:31), and ultimate fulfilment of these scriptures beyond for those who ‘call on Yahweh’s name… whom Yahweh calls’(Joel 2:32) into a perfect ‘new heavens and a new earth’(2 Peter 3:13).
+So there should be something otherworldly about Christians, as we flow along in this outpoured stream, with the glint of eternity in our eyes.